Ways to a Six Figure Income as a Real Estate Agent.

 FACT: Many top real estate agents rely on referrals for up to 95% of their business.
-Referrals are a point of professional pride among Realtor®, and a high referral rate is a testament to an agent's ability to engender trust, loyalty and satisfaction among clients.
+Referrals are a point of professional pride among Realtors®, and a high referral rate is a testament to an agent's ability to engender trust, loyalty and satisfaction among clients.
 Here are some tips on how to increase your referral rate:

 The first step in creating a real estate referral network is to provide top notch service to each and every client.
 Give your clients a great reason to refer you.
 It's not enough to give adequate service; only 'over the top' service is referral-worthy.
 Go the extra mile; anticipate your clients' needs; refer people to them; help smooth out the bumps in whatever way possible.
 When you know that you have served your clients well, asking for referrals is a simple, logical next step.

 If flat out asking seems too direct, you can send out real estate information in the form of blogs, tweets, Facebook updates, emails, letters, articles or reports.
 Offering expertise, advice, and goodwill positions you as a reliable, trusted expert and reaffirms your ongoing relationship with clients.
 Every time you make a contact, you are effectively requesting referrals.

 Choose your timing: It makes sense to ask for referrals when people are the most likely to give them.
 Immediately after you close a transaction is a good time to take advantage of the emotional rush that accompanies the occasion.
 In fact, some of the best referrals come from the most challenging deals.
 If you can turn a disaster around or overcome difficulties with diligence and grace, you show yourself to be a resourceful problem solver and clients will often sing your praises.